How Should Christians Engage the World?

 A Christian has a duty to vote probably more than any other citizen because of the [B]iblical principles that are out there relating to nations.
 The Scripture tells us, Proverbs 14:34, that “Righteousness exalts a nation.”
 Well, righteousness comes from the national policies that are enacted, or, you could also say righteousness exalts a state or community and you determine righteousness on the basis of the public policies that are enacted—which means public leaders choose those public policies and enact them.
 That’s when we go to Proverbs 29:2, which tells us “When the righteous rule, the people rejoice (and) when the wicked rule, the people groan.”

-But what of our ‘Calling’“, you say?
+But what of our ‘Calling’“, you say, loudly, and far too often?

-No, we do, indeed, have an obligation to ‘stand in the gap’, as it were, for those who cannot defend themselves?
-Yes, we do.
 We have been given the privilege to live in a free society and we now have the responsibility to keep it free.

 Someone please go tell Ron Paul.